-Bone marrow transplant is a high-risk procedure with curative potential that may result in complications or adverse events for patients in our clinical trials or for patients that use any of our product candidates, if approved.
+Stem cell transplant is a high-risk procedure with curative potential that may result in complications or adverse events for patients in our clinical trials or for patients that use any of our product candidates, if approved.

-Bone marrow transplant can cure patients across multiple diseases, but its use carries with it risks of toxicity, serious adverse events and death.
-Because many of our therapies are used to prepare or treat patients undergoing bone marrow transplant, patients in our clinical trials or patients that use any of our product candidates may be subject to many of the risks that are currently inherent to the bone marrow transplant process.
-In particular, bone marrow transplant involves certain known potential post-procedure complications that may manifest several weeks or months after a transplant and which may be more common in certain patient populations.
-For example, up to 20% of patients with inherited metabolic diseases treated with transplant experience primary engraftment failure, resulting in severe complications, including death.
-The first patient dosed in our ongoing Phase II clinical trial of MGTA-456 in patients with inherited metabolic diseases successfully engrafted, and subsequently developed autoimmune cytopenia, a known potential complication of bone marrow transplant in this patient population, which includes severe side effects and the possibility of death.
-This has been deemed by the principal investigator overseeing the Phase II study and the chair of our data safety monitoring committee to be unrelated to the use of MGTA-456 specifically but instead is deemed to be related to complications common to transplant.
-If these or other serious adverse events, undesirable side effects, or unexpected characteristics are identified during the development of any of our product candidates, we may need to limit, delay or abandon our further clinical development of those product candidates, even if such events, effects or characteristics were the result of bone marrow transplant or related procedures generally, and not directly or specifically caused or exacerbated by our product candidates.
+Stem cell transplant can cure patients across multiple diseases, but its use carries with it risks of toxicity, serious adverse events and death.
+Because many of our therapies are used to prepare or treat patients undergoing stem cell transplant, patients in our clinical trials or patients that use any of our product candidates may be subject to many of the risks that are currently inherent to the stem cell transplant process.
+In particular, stem cell transplant involves certain known potential post-procedure complications that may manifest several weeks or months after a transplant and which may be more common in certain patient populations.
+For example, up to 20% of patients with inherited metabolic diseases treated with a transplant experience primary engraftment failure, resulting in severe complications, including death.
+Another example is autoimmune cytopenia, a known and severe frequent complication of the transplant procedure that can result in death.
+We have reported that patients treated with MGTA-456 in our ongoing Phase 2 study successfully engrafted and subsequently developed autoimmune cytopenia, which in one case, resulted in death.
+Although these autoimmune cytopenias were deemed to be unrelated to MGTA-456, if these or other serious adverse events, undesirable side effects, or unexpected characteristics are identified during the development of any of our product candidates, we may need to limit, delay or abandon our further clinical development of those product candidates, even if such events, effects or characteristics were the result of stem cell transplant or related procedures generally, and not directly or specifically caused or exacerbated by our product candidates.
 All serious adverse events or unexpected side effects are continually monitored per the clinical study's approved protocol.
-If serious adverse events are determined to be directly or specifically caused or exacerbated by our product candidates, we would follow the study protocol's requirements, which call for our data safety monitoring committee to review all available clinical data in making a recommendation regarding the study's continuation.
+If serious adverse events are determined to be directly or specifically caused or exacerbated by our product candidates, we would follow the study protocol's requirements, which call for our data safety m

-If we are not able to identify a safe and effective dose for any of our ADCs, we may need to delay, abandon or limit our development of any potential product candidates.
+If we are not able to identify a safe and effective dose for any of our antibody drug conjugates, or ADCs, we may need to delay, abandon or limit our development of any potential product candidates.

 ADCs utilize toxins to kill cells, and we may not be able to identify a safe and effective dose for some of our potential product candidates.
 ADCs, including those that have received marketing approval, have dose-dependent safety findings that can include liver toxicity, depending on the target of the ADC and the drug used in the conjugate.
 In addition, ADCs may have other adverse side effects including fatalities.
-In our initial proof of mechanism non-human primate study, designed to test a probe CD117-ADC designed to deplete hematopoietic stem cells, or HSCs, we observed some instances of transient elevation of liver enzymes that were dose- and toxin-dependent.
-Out of the twelve non-human primates treated with the probe CD117-ADC in the initial study, one treated with the highest dose was euthanized subsequent to receiving scheduled pain medication before a planned bone marrow aspirate.
-In addition, one non-human primate in each of the two highest dose groups in the initial study showed the anticipated signs of bone marrow failure resulting from HSC depletion and were euthanized prior to the end of the study.
-We have initiated a second dose-escalation study in non-human primates with a CD117-ADC probe compound engineered to have a shorter half-life and a lower number of drugs per antibody.
-In the first phase of this second study, one of the three non-human primates tested at the highest of the three dose levels showed elevated liver enzymes and was subsequently euthanized.
-Although these ongoing studies may potentially validate the non-human primate as a suitable model for efficacy and tolerability, if we are not able to ultimately show that an optimized CD117-ADC can deplete HSCs at a safe and effective dose, we may need to delay, abandon or limit these development efforts.
+Although our probe CD117-ADC which was designed to deplete hematopoietic stem cells, or HSCs, was generally well tolerated at efficacious doses in non-human primate studies, we may not be able to ultimately show that an optimized CD117-ADC can deplete HSCs at a safe and effective dose in humans and we may need to delay, abandon or limit these development efforts.

 Even if we obtain regulatory approval of any of our product candidates, the approved products may be subject to post-approval studies and will remain subject to ongoing regulatory requirements.
-If we fail to comply, or if concerns are identified in subsequent studies, our approval could be withdrawn and our product sales could be suspended.
+If we fail to comply, or if concerns are identified in subsequent studies, our approval could be withdrawn, and our product sales could be suspended.